 Aspect Action Indicator / Trigger Timing Graze in late winter or early spring to target annual weeds before they set seed.
 Rest paddocks in summer and autumn to allow native perennials to flower and set seed.
-Initiate grazing after onset of breaking rain if grass height above 10 cm.
+Initiate grazing after onset of breaking rain if grass height above 10cm.
 Limit grazing to between months of May and September in accordance with rainfall and grass height.
 Minor grazing events may occur outside of these times if deemed appropriate, according to the conditions at the time (i.e. if late spring rain encourages a new flush of weed growth, or grass height reaches over 15 cm).
 Height of grass will determine the amount of feed available and thus the stocking capacity / duration of grazing required, as outlined in Appendix F .
 Intensity Use high-intensity, short-duration grazing ("pulse grazing") to create patchiness and avoid overgrazing.
 Adjust stocking rates to avoid excessive bare ground or, conversely, dense thatch.
-11 paddocks currently occur within the eight management parcels.
+The location of paddock boundaries and paddock sizes will be confirmed and updated in the final version of this plan.
 As above.
 Ensure stock density is sufficient to have a high impact on the grassland within a short timeframe (7 days).

-Aspect Action Indicator / Trigger Duration Grazing duration should be minimised, ideally less than 7 days, however duration may be modified depending on the utilisation observed in the paddock.
+Duration Grazing duration should be minimised, ideally less than 7 days, however duration may be modified depending on the utilisation observed in the paddock.
 Remove stock before grass height reaches 5 cm, unless otherwise advised.
 Ensure intensity is sufficient to prevent selective grazing on palatable species.
 Prevent grazing periods longer than 14 days to prevent selective grazing of palatable species.
 Frequency Rotate livestock between paddocks to allow recovery and regeneration of native plants.
 Recovery period should be in excess of 30 days, or until no visible sign of the previous grazing period is evident.
-Longer rest periods should be utilised over summer to enable native grass to seed set (>90-180 days).
-Monitoring Regularly assess grassland condition (e.g., tussock density, bare ground percentage, weed cover).
+Longer rest periods should be utilised over summer to enable native grass seed set (>90 - 180 days).

+Aspect Action Indicator / Trigger Monitoring Regularly assess grassland condition (e.g., tussock density, bare ground percentage, weed cover).
 Adjust grazing regime based on monitoring results and seasonal conditions.
 Do not allow the average leaf height of grasses to be less than 5 cm or more than 15 cm in height.
-Exclusion Zones Fence off sensitive areas (e.g., sites with threatened species or recent restoration plantings) as needed.
-Peppermint Box Grassy Woodland Iron-grass Natural Temperate Grassland Adaptive management Be prepared to modify timing, intensity, or duration of grazing in response to observed outcomes or changing conditions.
+Adaptive management Be prepared to modify timing, intensity, or duration of grazing in response to observed outcomes or changing conditions.
 As above, grazing regime entirely dependent on seasonal conditions and results of previous grazing efforts.